JellyWX/soundfx-rs/README.md

 `sudo apt install gcc gcc-multilib cmake`

+Run the migrations in the `migrations` directory to set up the database.

 Use the Cargo.toml file to build it.
 Needs Rust 1.52+

 ### Running & Config